 Her classes run the gamut from beginners (Basic Patchwork by Hand, and Hand Quilting) to advanced (Everyday Best, and the wildly popular University Log Cabin) as well as such novelty topics as Fabric Crochet, Locker Hooking and Toothbrush Rugs.

 She is a member and past president of Empire Quilters, and a former member of Manhattan Quilters Guild.
 Her teaching credits include many guilds, conferences, including Quilting By The Lake and The Great American Quilt Festival, as well as at the American Folk Art Museum.

 In addition to quilting, Judy is also interested in Egyptology, astronomy and opera.
 She has a warped fascination with Lizzie Borden, and an unhealthy addiction to Sudoku.
-She lives in Forest Hills, Queens, with eight sewing machines, thousands of yards of fabric and three cats.
+She lives in Forest Hills, Queens, with thirteen sewing machines, thousands of yards of fabric and two cats.

 Like so many sewing enthusiasts Ruth grew up with a family of quilters

 and garment sewers.
 She was greatly influenced by clothing designer

 Bill Blass.
 By the time she was in 8th grade she was sewing all her own

 clothes, a tradition which she continues today.
 She knew she was

 destined to be a Home Economics teacher.
 Ruth graduated with a Bachelor